The Future of Bitcoin

 Detecting criminal activity

 While Bitcoin has received a bad rap in the past from the media as being used by criminals for money laundering and tax evasion, it can be used as a force for good to catch criminals.
-This is because criminals are beginning to learn that Bitcoin isn’t really anonymous since money trails are recorded in a blockchain which can be accessed by anyone who is a Bitcoin user.
+This is because criminals are beginning to learn that Bitcoin isn’t really anonymous since money trails are recorded in a blockchain that can be accessed by anyone who is a Bitcoin user.
 This history is permanent and has a list of all your transactions.
 Some companies are working with governments and crypto exchanges to identify cases of fraud and money laundering.

 Bitcoin is a great platform for donations because it’s highly transparent, so donors can be sure that their contribution is going to the person intended without banks or governments taking money without their knowledge.
 There are currently humanitarian aid efforts in countries like Venezuela and Rwanda where Bitcoin is being used to make sure money is being given to the people who need it most.

 Bitcoins are great for international payments because blockchain technology allows it to be securely sent.
-Intermediaries often make this process time consuming and automating the process on the blockchain makes it much more efficient.
+Intermediaries often make this process time consuming, and automating the process on the blockchain makes it much more efficient.
 It’s also cheaper to do international payments with Bitcoins because there are no bank fees.

 How can blockchain technology help us in the future?